Wild Bird Rescue 101

 Adult songbirds: for birds who are stunned by a window strike … place the bird in a cardboard box with a hand towel on the bottom, make sure all pets are inside, and put the box in a protected area – under a bush, in a garden, etc. Check the box in a half hour, with any luck the bird will have flown away.
 In frigid weather, punch airholes in the box, place the bird in, close the lid, bring him inside, and leave the box in a bathroom for a half hour.
 Open the box to check carefully – the reason you’re in the bathroom is so if the bird recovers and manages to escape, you don’t end up chasing him through your house and having him slam into yet another window, this time from the inside.
 If he hasn’t recovered, call a rehabber.
 For all other injuries, place the bird in the same kind of box and call a rehabber.

-Young waterbirds: as with songbirds, it is vital to make sure that all young waterbirds really are parentless before removing them from their habitat.
+Young waterbirds: As with songbirds, it is vital to make sure that all young waterbirds really are parentless before removing them from their habitat.
 Keep watching to make sure that the parents aren’t nearby, trying to avoid drawing attention to their young.

-Adult waterbirds: injured adult ducks, geese and gulls can be caught by throwing a towel or blanket over them, then carrying them to a box or a pet carrier.
+Adult waterbirds: Injured adult ducks, geese and gulls can be caught by throwing a towel or blanket over them, then carrying them to a box or a pet carrier.
 Swans, herons and egrets are difficult birds and I do not recommend trying to catch them … but if you decide to do it anyway … swans are amazingly strong, so be careful.
 Throw a towel or blanket over the head, then hold the head with one hand and encircle the body with your other arm.
 Be even more careful with herons and egrets, especially herons, as they may try to strike at your eyes with their beaks.
 Throw the towel over the bird’s head, then hold the beak with one hand and encircle the body with your other arm.
 If you are able to get anywhere near a heron or egret it means they are in dire straits, so get him to a rehabber ASAP – but be careful of that beak.

-Gamebirds: follow directions for ducks and geese.
+Gamebirds: Follow directions for ducks and geese.
 Be careful of the spurs on the back of adult male turkeys’ legs.

 Nestling raptors: Please encourage everyone you know not to cut down trees in the springtime!
-This leads to all kinds of injured and homeless nestlings, especially cavity-nesters, like woodpeckers and screech owls.
+This leads to all kinds of injured and homeless nestlings, especially cavity nesters like woodpeckers and screech owls.
 Nestling raptors also need a rehabber as soon as possible; they have to eat entire animals or they will develop debilitating and sometimes fatal calcium deficiencies.
 It is often possible to put a nestling raptor back in its nest; this is tricky, and if you’re dealing with a large raptor dangerous, so it’s best left to the rehabber.

 Fledgling and adult raptors: By the time they fledge, raptors are as large or larger than their parents.
 As with songbirds, the parents continue to feed them and teach them the ropes.
 Obviously, care should be taken when trying to rescue an injured adult raptor.
 If possible, use heavy gloves, a blanket, and a cardboard box or pet carrier.
-Tilt the box on its side and try to push the bird into the box with the blanket.
+Tilt the box on its side, and try to push the bird into the box with the blanket.
 If they are able, raptors tend to flip onto their backs and grab at their rescuer with their feet (believe me, you do not want them to connect); if they grab the blanket, simply lift them up and then lower them into the box.
 Once the bird is in the box, close the lid or drape the towel or blanket over the top; if it is dark inside, they won’t struggle.
 By fall, many young raptors are starving; only 80% of them make it through their first year.
 A raptor sitting on the ground may simply be a young one who hasn’t mastered his hunting skills and is too weak to fly.
 A rehabilitator can fatten him up and give him another chance.

 Crows: Ah, crows.
-It is tempting to keep a nestling crow for awhile before surrendering him to a rehabber, as they are so smart, personable, and happy to accept your hospitality.
+It is tempting to keep a nestling crow for awhile before surrendering her to a rehabber, as they are so smart, personable, and happy to accept your hospitality.
 But they imprint in a heartbeat, and an imprinted crow has almost no chance of ever joining a flock and living like a crow should live.
-A rehabber will find potential siblings and eventually release him.
+A rehabber will find potential siblings and eventually release her.
 By the time crows are fledglings their parents have taught them to be scared to death of humans, so injured fledgling or adult crows should be caught with a towel and placed in a box.

 - Google (Your State) “wildlife rehabilitator” (or “wildlife rehabilitation”).
 There should be a list.
 Call around; even if the rehabilitator listed is fairly far from you, they may know someone closer who’s not on the list.